 Obadiah is a message of coming doom upon Edom, who is condemned because of her mistreatment of her “brother, Jacob” (v.
 9).
 Verse 15 is the theme verse of the book—“as you have done it shall be done to you”—and the repeated words possess and possession (vv.
 17, 19-20) speak of Edom’s fate as a reversal of fortunes, as the “house of Jacob” repossesses its possessions and Mount Zion rules over Edom.

 Nahum proclaims Nineveh’s downfall as good news for God’s people, Judah (1:15).
-Be sure to follow Nahum’s trail of thought as he weaves back and forth between Nineveh (1:8-12a, 14; 2:1, 3) and Judah (1:12b-13, 15; 2:2).
+Thus, he weaves back and forth in his oracles between Nineveh (1:8-12a, 14; 2:1, 3) and Judah (1:12b-13, 15; 2:2).
 A poetic threefold declaration of who Yahweh is (1:2-3, 7) begins the book, and the fact that that God is against Nineveh is what spells her death knell (2:13; 3:5).
 Not even Nineveh the Great has a chance against Him.

 Haggai and Zechariah were contemporaries who encouraged the postexilic community to rebuild the Temple.
 Haggai shows how the community had placed their priorities before God’s.
 Zechariah, on the other hand, reveals, through visions (chs.
 1-6), timely words from the Lord (chs.
 7-8), and oracles (chs.
 9-14), that the Temple is His priority.
 Jerusalem and worship at its Temple is at the center of the future, not just for God’s people but for the world (6:15; 8:20-23; 14:16-21).